rmm190/Final_Genomics_Project/masternotes.md

 **All of the following code is shown for the "Control" group.
 It was repeated in the same way using the representative data for the "Mild" and "Severe" group**

 ## Step 1: Downloading our fastq files.
+#We placed all fastq files obtained from the Li et al. study in the bucket.

+gsutil cp gs://gu-biology-dept-class/jm3448/Control1.fastq.gz

 ## Step 2: Getting organized to set ourselves up for success throughout our workflow
 ```